pourghadiriHossein/laravel/README.md

-# CRUD Mechanism For Permissions and Roles In lravel
+# CRUD Mechanism For Permissions and Roles In laravel

 ## Create PermissionAction file then Write Starter Structure
 ```bash